How to Make Sock Puppets

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 • This is a simple way to create hours of fun!
-Kids of all ages will enjoy making puppets.
+Kids of all ages can put their creative minds to work with all sorts of ideas for sock puppets.

 • Ruler – To measure the card stock for the inside of the puppet’s mouth.